RapidSoftwareSolutions/Marketplace-Zomato-Package/README.md

 | offset      | Number     | Fetch results after this offset.

 ## Zomato.getSearch
 The location input can be specified using Zomato location ID or coordinates.
-Cuisine / Establishment / Collection IDs can be obtained from respective api calls.More in REDME.
+Cuisine / Establishment / Collection IDs can be obtained from respective api calls.Get up to 100 restaurants by changing the 'start' and 'count' parameters with the maximum value of count being 20.
+Partner Access is required to access photos and reviews.
+To search for 'Italian' restaurants in 'Manhattan, New York City', set ```cuisines = 55, entity_id = 94741 and entity_type = zone```
+To search for 'cafes' in 'Manhattan, New York City', set ```establishment_type = 1, entity_type = zone and entity_id = 94741```
+Get list of all restaurants in 'Trending this Week' collection in 'New York City' by using ```entity_id = 280, entity_type = city and collection_id = 1```.

 | Field          | Type       | Description
 |----------------|------------|----------